Elon, North Carolina

 Paul called the gospel “the power of God UNTO SALVATION” (Romans 1:16).
 That is what makes the gospel “good news” (which is what the word means).
 Simply recounting the basic facts of a Jewish man who lived two thousand years again in the Middle East is not good news.

 It is the SIGNIFICANCE of this death which turns it into the gospel.
 Jesus did not simply die, He died FOR OUR SINS, according to the Scriptures, so that we might be saved.
-That element is left out in the modern scholarship gospel.
+Sadly, that element is often left out of the modern scholarship gospel.

 Catherine Ponder, The Millionaire from Nazareth: His Prosperity Secrets for You (1979).